 Most artists who start an artist blog jump right in and start to write.
 They do not have a plan or even know what their platform has to offer.
 In the long run, this becomes a problem.
-In this article, you will discover how to design a plan before your first blog post so you can be more productive with your time.
+In this post, you will discover how to design a plan before your first blog post so you can be more productive with your time.

 “Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.”

 ~ Paul J. Meyer

 Write a Plan Before Your First Blog Post

 Disclaimer: Please note that some of the links on this post are affiliate links and will be clearly marked as so.
 I will earn a small commission when you purchase a product or service from an affiliate link at no extra cost to you which helps with the costs of operating Nevue Fine Art Marketing.
 I will only recommend products I have used, found helpful to my business and are companies I trust.